georgeboot/blog/source/_posts/how-to-login-to-many-aws-accounts.md

 - On the tags tab, add tags if you want
 - On the review tab, give the role a kebab-case name.
 You will need this name later.

-Now to use the role:
+Now to use the role from your primary account:
+- Make sure you are logged in to your primary account
 - Click at your name on the top-right of your screen and select `Switch Roles`
 - Enter the `Account ID` of the account you want to access
 - Enter the role name you picked when setting up the role